 Grab attention with your headline

-I recently wrote a post about headlines and How To Write A Click-Worthy Blog Title.
+I wrote a post about headlines and How To Write A Click-Worthy Blog Title.
 The gist of it is, punch up your titles through the use of strong words and phrases, add a number, keep headlines short and riveting, and give a nod to SEO through the use of keywords where possible.
 Tell people how you’re going to solve a problem your target reader has been grappling with.
 Then, in your content, deliver the goods.
 And fiction authors, don’t tell me you can’t do this because your readership is different.
 I’ll address this issue farther on, so bear with me.

 Open with a bang